Reference architecture for Google Cloud

-Local Persistent Disk can be mounted to a single VM.
+Local SSD can be mounted to a single VM.
 They have higher throughput and lower latency (especially with NVMe interface) at the expense of functionality including redundancy and snapshots.
-Local Persistent Disk with write cache flushing disabled can be a great choice for TP logs.
-Mirrored HDBs for target groups like quants also require maximal speed and care less about redundancy and snapshots.
+Local SSD with write-cache-flushing disabled can be a great choice for TP logs.
+Mirrored HDBs for target groups like quants also require maximal speed; redundancy and snapshots are less important here.

 When considering selecting the right Persistent Disk, one needs to be aware of the relation between maximal IOP and number of CPUs.

-It includes some other storage features such as: Deduplication, Compression, Snapshots, Cross-region replication, and Quotas.
-Kdb+ is qualified with Filestore High Scale SSD tier.
-In using Filestore High Scale SSD tier, you can take advantage of these built-in features when using it for all or some of your HDB segments and partitions.
+Filestore includes some other storage features such as: Deduplication, Compression, Snapshots, Cross-region replication, and Quotas.
+Kdb+ is qualified with any tier of Filestore.
+In using Filestore, you can take advantage of these built-in features when using it for all or some of your HDB segments and partitions.
 As well as performance, it allows for consolidation of RDB write down and HDB reads, due to its simultaneous read and write support within a single filesystem namespace.

 This makes it more convenient than Google Cloud Persistent Disks.
-You can simply add HDB capacity by setting up a new VM, mounting Filestore High Scale SSD tier as if an NFS client to that service, and if needed, register the HDB to the HDB load balancer.
+You can simply add HDB capacity by setting up a new VM, mounting Filestore tier as if an NFS client to that service, and if needed, register the HDB to the HDB load balancer.
 RDB or any other data-writer processes can write HDB anytime, it just needs to notify the HDB processes to remap the HDB files to the backing store.
 Note that the VMs of your RDB and HDB instances need to be in the same zone as your Filestore.

-Prior to choosing this technology, check in via your Google Cloud console to find the currently-supported regions for Filestore High Scale, as this is gradually being deployed globally.
+Prior to choosing this technology, check in via your Google Cloud console to find the currently supported regions, as e.g. High Scale SSD is gradually being deployed globally.

 The main consideration for an instance hosting the RDB is to use a memory-optimized VM instance such as the